g0v1ndsharma/MiniProject/README.md

 # MiniProject

-Mid term Project report is in the file apt.docs
+Mid term Project report is in the file apt.docx